 That’s the goal!
-And also the sort of advanced home interconnectivity that is obtainable now and 2017 could be a pivotal year for advancements in how your home’s HVAC system functions as part of the team.
+And also the sort of advanced home interconnectivity that is available now and 2017 could be a pivotal year for advancements in how your home’s heating and cooling systems function as part of the team.

 Another on-the-drawing-board vision is the use of infrared heat sensing inside the home that will decifer which rooms are in use by family and guests and actually guide heating and cooling specifically to those areas.

 “Zoned heating and cooling systems have been one of the largest growing parts of the HVAC industry for many years, and that will remain a large opportunity,” said Haines.
 “Also, systems will concentrate on heating and cooling specific rooms or groups of rooms as needed to improve comfort and energy efficiency.”

 And yes, Haines adds, the millennials are driving the trends for at-home connectivity and more efficient HVAC systems.
 “As millennials buy their homes, they expect their home systems like heating and cooling to not only do what they are told, but to monitor and modify themselves and to proactively communicate with the homeowner.
 We also notice that the millennials and Generation X are much more aware about energy efficiency and those implications of their HVAC systems.”

 While early 2017 is an ideal time to look at trends for the year, it’s also a perfect time to benefit from savings that will pay off in the upcoming seasons.
 Currently many Service Experts centers are providing free or deeply discounted equipment when you buy a qualifying item, such as a free furnace when you buy an air conditioning system.
 Furnace tune-ups are also deeply discounted just in time for the coldest months of the year.
 Call Abbey Air Service Experts in Oakville today to schedule a complimentary in-home estimate or to set up a Precision tune up to make sure your system is ready to keep you safe and warm all winter long.